 And now, in my thirties, I have found my own way with dolma.
 I definitely do not make it nearly as delicious as my mother -- to have her dolma means visiting her, which, yes, I should do more often, because, obviously, my mother's dolma is the best.
 Even my baba requested a Dolma Cake rather than a traditional cake for his 70th birthday, in which we placed candles in the center of the mountain and sang.

-The way I make my dolma in the whole story of my existence is to make it vegan, and then top it with yogurt once it's plated.
-Cooking meat for me is an event; I don't usually do it.
+I personally make my dolma vegan and then top it with yogurt once it's plated.
+Cooking meat for me is an event, reserved for guests: I don't usually do it day to day.
 And I don't make nearly as much dolma my mother makes, feeding us for a week.
 But that is the point.

 In diaspora our recipes change; and that is such an inherently deep reflection of the intergenerational culinary transformations of immigration.